davibok/hello-world/README.md

 # hello-world

 This repository is a bit about myself.
-My name is Davi, and im new to programming, I like to play games and read books.
+My name is Davi, I'm new to programming and I want to learn a lot more about technology and computer science.